 Use effective assessment in STEM to monitor student progress, provide feedback and inform future pathways for student learning.
 Within integrated STEM learning sequences, you may plan assessment using a variety of strategies such as:

 - teacher observations and feedback: both informal and informal as the students interact with the design challenge

 - peer and self-assessment: regular sharing and review of ideas, prototypes, and final products

 - collaborative activities: group work, group discussions, presentations of their STEM innovations

 - practical activities: investigations, programming digital technologies, discussions.

 As STEM includes cross-curricular outcomes, opportunities to monitor student progress may be planned within specific key learning areas.
-For further information and a range of strategies to monitor student progress, view K-6 assessment strategies and Primary assessment tools.

 Providing evidence of each student’s achievement and a reflective base to review their progress and provide feedback.